fasteerjs/fasteer/README.md

 # Fasteer.js

-Small library too bootstrap Fastify in your Node.js project built with TypeScript.
+Small library to bootstrap Fastify in your Node.js project built with TypeScript.

 ## Getting Started